ohaynold/artaf/README.md

    - (advanced use: PyPy for a speed gain)
 3. [R 4.4 or newer](https://cran.r-project.org/).
 4. [Rtools 4.4 or newer](https://cran.r-project.org/bin/windows/Rtools/rtools44/rtools.html)
+   The following packages may be required, depending on your setup and the availability of binary
+   packages:
    -  openssl dev package (required for compiling some R packages)
       - deb: libssl-dev (Debian, Ubuntu, etc)
       - rpm: openssl-devel (Fedora, CentOS, RHEL)